mtlynch/mtlynch.io/_posts/2018-08-11-resurrecting-3.md

 I noticed in the documentation for `coverage` that supported a `paths` option:

-Using this option, rather than a file called `.coverage`, the `coverage` application produces a file with a random suffix, like (TODO).
-The `coverage merge` feature is meant to consolidate several files with these suffixes back to a single, standard `.coverage` file.
+Using this option, rather than a file called `.coverage`, the `coverage` application produces a file with a random suffix, like `.coverage.5afba973bf29.38.599120`.
+The [`coverage combine` feature](https://coverage.readthedocs.io/en/coverage-4.5.1a/cmd.html#cmd-combining) consolidates several files with these suffixes into a single, standard `.coverage` file.

 To use these options, I created the following `.coveragerc` file:

-TODO: Include .coveragerc
+{% include files.html title="coveragerc" language="ini" %}

-I had to run the `coverage` command within the Docker container, then run `coverage merge` in the Travis environment, which converted the paths and converted the file back to `.coverage` (no suffix).
+I had to run the `coverage` command within the Docker container, then run `coverage combine` in the Travis environment, which converted the paths and converted the file back to `.coverage` (no suffix).

 This was the updated `after_success` section of my [Travis configuration](https://github.com/mtlynch/ingredient-phrase-tagger/blob/9e66f28b07de290b77b1ec0b84baf14f3e7330a0/.travis.yml):